Njuelle/how-to-dashboard/kibana.md

 ```
 If everything is correct you should now see the entire logs for all services running.
 You can check if kuzzle is working correctly by browsing http://localhost:7512?pretty=true.
 Kuzzle should respond with a list of the existing routes.

-Your stack is ready and at his stage you can go to Kibana console to create amazing visualizations !
+Your stack is ready and at this stage you can go to Kibana console to create amazing visualizations !

 ## 2- Configuring Kibana and Kuzzle